Credit Union Board Nominations

-To set policy, plan the Credit Union’s course, make sure the Credit Union maintains its sound financial condition, keep communication open to educate Members on services, review the President/Chief Executive Officer’s progress in achieving goals and objectives, and report to the Members and the Annual Meeting.
-Essential job functions as followed:
+To set policy, plan the credit union’s course, make sure the credit union maintains its sound financial condition, keep communication open to educate members on services, review the President/Chief Executive Officer’s progress in achieving goals and objectives, and report to the members at the Annual Meeting.
+Essential job functions as follows:

 - Designate depositories, authorize borrowing and investing, provide for bonding and other security factors, including internal control procedures.
 Approve interest rates, dividends, and refunds.
 Approve loan limits and savings minimums.

-- Ensure that policies established, and then approve them for all Credit Union programs and activities.
+- Ensure that policies are established, and then approve them for all credit union programs and activities.

 - Make sure new products and services are developed as needed.

 - Approve the credit union budget.